noelforte/eleventy-plugin-vento/readme.md

 - `Eleventy:Vento:Setup` - Logs initial setup of the plugin, loading features, pre-page compile setup steps (like changing `page` and `eleventy` objects)
 - `Eleventy:Vento:Cache` - Logs updates to Vento's own internal cache, which is used in tandem with Eleventy's cache.
-- `Eleventy:Vento:Template` - Logs rendered templates and other template related actions
+- `Eleventy:Vento:Render` - Logs when templates are rendered

 Because it is a child of the `Eleventy:` namespace, the following command will include output from this plugin as well: